Portify/portify-api-docs/source/includes/custom_perk_redemptions/_index.md

 }
 ```

-This endpoint retrieves all redemptions for a specific custom perk.
+This endpoint retrieves all custom perk redemptions.
+You can filter the results to only include those related to a specific user or custom perk.

 ### URL Parameters